dschoeneborn/OsramDDStoreSync/README.md

 1. Download prefered version from https://github.com/dschoeneborn/OsramDDStoreSync/releases
 2. Copy files from zip to installation directory (e.g. C:\Programm Files(x86)\OsramDDStoreSync\)
 3. Open CMD and navigate to folder
-4. Install the service with `installutil OsramDDStoreSync.exe` or `OsramDDStoreSync.exe --install` or Setup
+4. Install the service with `installutil OsramDDStoreSync.exe` or `OsramDDStoreSync.exe --install` or Setup.exe
 5. Restart your PC or start the service manually

 ## Customizing